GuoBioinfoLab/TCellSI/README.md

 #[1] "XXX"  "XXX"  "XXX" ...
 ```
 #  pseudobulk creation tutorial for single-cell data analysis
 #How to create pseudobulk samples from single cell data ?
 If you want to do this, you should prepare an expression data, which should be either log2(TPM+1) or normalized single-cell data.
 In this data, each row represents a gene and each column represents a cell ID (see example as follows).
-Also, you should prepare a single-cell annotation file, which includes columns of cell annotation and cells ID in expression file (see example as follows).
+Also, you should prepare a single-cell annotation file, which includes columns of cell annotation and cell ID in expression file (see example as follows).

 ```
 # expression data